keylimetoolbox/resque-kubernetes/README.md

 ### Job manifest

-In the example above we returned the manifest as a string, just to make it simple.
-But you could also read this from a file or anything else you want to do in the method, as long as you return a valid Kubernetes Job manifest.
+In the example above we show the manifest as a HEREDOC, just to make it simple.
+But you could also read this from a file, parse a template and insert values, or anything else you want to do in the method, as long as you return a valid Kubernetes Job manifest as a `Hash`.

 ## Configuration